 There’s a popular metaphor in the strategy world of comparing your company’s brand to an iceberg.

-The idea is that your visual identity (logo, colors, and such) are like the visible “tip” of your brand.
+The idea is that your identity (name, logo, colors, and such) are like the visible “tip” of your brand.

 Lying below the surface are the strategy elements that support and inform that identity.